 Publications

-PREPRINT: Hook, Line and Spectra: Machine Learning for Fish Species and Part Classification using Rapid Evaporative Ionization Mass Spectrometry
+Hook, Line and Spectra: Machine Learning for Fish Species and Part Classification using Rapid Evaporative Ionization Mass Spectrometry

 Automated Fish Classification Using Unprocessed Fatty Acid Chromatographic Data: A Machine Learning Approach